 The Company has a liquidity concern.
-As at December 31, 2022, the Company had a cash balance of \$80,556 and marketable securities of \$4,836 to settle current liabilities of \$614,698.
+As at September 30, 2023, the Company had a cash balance of \$191,928 to settle current liabilities of \$825,122.
 The Company's accounts payable and accrued liabilities have contractual maturities of less than 30 days and are subject to normal trade terms.
-The short-term loan plus interest of \$224,078 are payable on demand.
-The Company will continue its efforts to obtain adequate financing and reach profitable levels of operations, or liquidate the assets for sale.
+The short-term loans plus interest of \$226,386 are due on demand.
+The Company will continue its efforts to obtain adequate financing and reach profitable levels of operations, or liquidate the asset for sale.